-Instead of restrictive diets, more people are focusing on avoiding processed junk and eating whole foods instead.
+Instead of restrictive diets, more people are focusing on avoiding processed junk and eating healthy whole foods instead.
 While all food is processed to some extent, mechanical processes, such as churning milk into butter, are not harmful.
 However, foods that are chemically processed, such as prepackaged bread or frozen dinners, can cause a variety of unhealthy issues.
-When you switch from processed foods to whole foods, which are foods that do not have chemical additives or artificial subjects, you gain a variety of benefits.
-In addition to obvious advantages such as weight loss, you will find that there are many surprising benefits to eating a whole food diet with a lot of fruits, vegetables and grains.
+When you switch from processed foods to whole foods you gain many health benefits, which are foods that do not have chemical additives or artificial subjects, you gain a variety of benefits.
+In addition to obvious advantages such as weight loss, you will find that there are many surprising healthy benefits to eating a whole food diet with a lot of fruits, vegetables and grains.

 1. Less Risk of Heart Disease